-- The U.S. industrial property market is benefitting from the global supply chain crisis, which is driving industrial real estate toward a record year of leasing activity.
+- The US industrial property market is benefiting from the global supply chain crisis, which is driving industrial real estate toward a record year of leasing activity.

 - The shift from just-in-time to just-in-case supply chains is a multi-year structural trend creating stronger demand for warehouses, accelerated by the structural rise of ecommerce.

-The U.S. industrial real estate market is on pace for a record year of leasing activity.
-Year-to-date 2021 net absorption (the sum of square feet that became physically occupied, minus the sum of square feet that became physically vacant during a specific period) reached an astonishing 366 million square feet through September – 98% above the same period one year ago1 and already the most ever recorded in a single year, with another quarter remaining in 2021.
+The US industrial real estate market is on pace for a record year of leasing activity.
+Year-to-date 2021 net absorption (sum of square feet that became physically occupied, minus the sum of square feet that became physically vacant during a specific period) reached an astonishing 366 million square feet through September– 98% above the same period one year ago, 1 and already the most ever recorded in a single year, with another quarter remaining in 2021.

 Prologis, the world’s largest owner of warehouse space, said in a recent earnings release the company is now "effectively sold out of space” with “vacancies at unprecedented lows.”
-Prologis’ record-setting results are in part fueled by supply chain issues throughout the U.S. and across the world, characterized by severe disruptions that do not appear likely to recede anytime soon.
-Prologis is now signing new leases at rates 28% higher than prior leases.2
+Prologis’ record-setting results are in part fuelled by supply chain issues throughout the US and across the world, characterised by severe disruptions that do not appear likely to recede anytime soon.
+Prologis are now signing new leases at rates 28% higher than prior leases.2

 While the supply chain crunch may be a perfect storm for many sectors of the economy, industrial real estate owners have been one of the largest beneficiaries.
 We explain why.